 The following text is based on a transcript by V. S. of a lecture on Plato’s Republic.
 As usual, I have edited his transcript to remove excessive wordiness and corrected a couple of small mistakes.

 Plato writes in his Seventh Letter that he never set forth his own philosophy in any of his writings.
 That’s a pretty extraordinary statement for one of our greatest philosophers to make.
 But the question is: If he never wrote down his philosophy, then why in the world are we reading these dialogues?
-Well, he never wrote it down, but you can infer his philosophy from the dialogues not by reading what he says, but by looking at what he does.
+Well, he never wrote it down, but you can infer his philosophy from the dialogues not just by reading what he says, but also by looking at what he does.
 The dialogues are not doctrines or compendia of doctrines, but they are psychagogical or spiritual exercises.

 Well, yes, but nothing important about anybody is really a product of his time.
 If Plato were merely a product of his time no one should read him.
 And insofar as Plato was a product of his time he fails to be a philosopher, because what is essential about the philosophical project or the philosophical ambition is precisely to become untimely, to transcend one’s time and place and make statements that are true universally.

 A spirited attachment to the self is not, however, what one would call an instinct for self-preservation.
 Why is that?
-Well, that would be a desire.
-Desire is the promptings to maintain life, to gain the necessities of life and so forth.
+Such an instinct would be a desire.
+Desire is the prompting to maintain life, to gain the necessities of life.
 You could talk about a life instinct, but spiritedness isn’t a life instinct.
 A spirited attachment to the self is not an attachment to one’s physical existence.
 It’s an attachment to the idea of the self.
 Spirit is an attachment to ideal values, unreal, non-concrete ideal values.

 The clearest example of this is when someone treats you in a way that doesn’t fundamentally accord with your image of yourself.
 What happens when somebody does that to you?
-If you think well of yourself, and somebody cuts you off in traffic or barges in front of you and cuts in line at a movie theater or crashes into you and pushes you aside with their overladen baskets in the grocery store, what’s the reaction that you have?
+If you think well of yourself, and somebody cuts you off in traffic or barges in front of you and cuts in line at a movie theater or crashes into you and pushes you aside with his overladen basket in the grocery store, what’s the reaction that you have?
 Anger.
 You feel dishonored, disrespected, and you get angry.
-So, anger is always connected with this spirited part of the soul.
+So, anger is always connected with the spirited part of the soul.
 It gets angry over ideals that are not properly respected, including the ideal of one’s self.

 The trouble with spiritedness is that it’s a somewhat undiscerning capacity to value ideas.
-So, for instance, even murderers and psychopaths and so forth have a certain attachment to themselves, a certain fondness for their selves that goes over and above their self-preservation instincts.
+So, for instance, even murderers and psychopaths have a certain attachment to themselves, a certain fondness for their selves that goes over and above their self-preservation instincts.
 You also form spirited attachments to things that are close to you like your family and your friends.

 Here, again, I will lapse into Star Trek.
 Just think of Mr. Spock.
 What makes Mr. Spock tick?
 It’s kind of hard to understand what motivates Mr. Spock.
 Being in a ship that explores the cosmos and collects facts is the perfect place for a Vulcan.
-But occasionally Mr. Spock goes insane and runs amok when his desires take over every seven years, right?
-What you’ve got is a strange combination between a distracted scientific rationalism, and a kind of insane hedonism, and these things oscillate.
+But every seven years Mr. Spock goes insane and runs amok when his desires take over.
+He oscillates between a distracted scientific rationalism and an unhinged hedonism.

 We live in a culture where there’s a tag-team routine between pure science, which sees through values and creates an atmosphere of cynicism, and a carnivalesque, hedonistic popular culture that’s all too happy to have all these pretenses torn away, because after all these things get in the way of our satisfaction.